staylorx/staylorx/README.md

 If your favourite things are BPMN 2.0, NiFi, data flow, and integrations, then we've got lots to talk about!

+⚡ Fun fact: I maintain the chocolatey installers for the camel-k CLI and camunda-modeler tools.

 <!--
 **staylorx/staylorx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.